Could tiny homes soon be coming to St. Lucie County?

 Right now, county leaders are not discussing the idea of standalone tiny homes or developments of tiny homes.

-The size of the possibly future tiny homes is also up for discussion, however, Gill said the county is considering capping the maximum size at 800-1000 sqft.
+The size of the possibly future tiny homes is also up for discussion.
+However, Gill said the county is considering capping the maximum size at 800-1,000 square feet.

 Scripps Only Content 2022